Skip to Content

 If you find a ranger along the way, stop and listen.

-confederate soldiers based themselves on seminary hill
+Confederate soldiers based themselves on seminary hill

 Pause somewhere around stops 4 and 5 along Seminary Ridge where the Confederates started out.

-the writer on a rock on the union side of the gettysburg battlefield.
+The writer on a rock on the union side of the gettysburg battlefield.

 Little Round Top is a good place to stop on the Union side, both for its vantage point and the rocks that Tiny Traveler enjoy scrambling around on while we listened to a ranger talk we happened upon.